smh-hosseiny/Dome-3D-Reconstruction/README.md

 ### Input

-Specify path to your image (you can use example images in images file) and the method of reconstruction.
+Specify the path to your image (you can use example images in images folder) and the method of reconstruction.

 <img src="images/example1.jpg" width="280" height="320">